 - Harry Potter and the Hourwick of Oz.
 This one is actually finished, and fresh out of the oven: a Harry Potter / Wizard of Oz mashup concerning Time Turners, house elves, and what would happen if wizards began to inexplicably lose their powers.
 Since it’s just fanfic I’ve posted it at Inkitt and, with my daughter’s help, a couple of fanfic sites.
 Twenty chapters or so of Pottery Oz goodness!
 Enjoy!

 - Return to Sagaia.
-Another fanfic, this one of Narnia.
-Narnia is dying, and Susan must return and save it.
+A fantasy novel inspired by Narnia.
+Sagaia is dying, and Sarah, the only remaining human left alive who has visited there, must return and save it.
 (It’s called “Sagaia” because part of the background is that Sagaia is the real name of the country, and “Narnia” was a pseudonym created by C. S. Lewis.)
-The goal of the fanfic (as yet unfinished) was to redeem Narnia, to make it as it should have been: a Narnia without racism or sexism, a Narnia we could proudly read to our children; a Narnia that fully explored the amazing potential of a world where women could be both queens and witches, where animals could talk and be treated as citizens equal to humans, where the intersection of Christian redemption and the wild beauty of naturalistic deities was explored properly.
+The goal of the book (as yet unfinished) was to redeem Narnia, to make it as it should have been: a Narnia without racism or sexism, a Narnia we could proudly read to our children; a Narnia that fully explored the amazing potential of a world where women could be both queens and witches, where animals could talk and be treated as citizens equal to humans, where the intersection of Christian redemption and the wild beauty of naturalistic deities was explored properly.
 Read more about that here.